adityamaksare/doctor-appointment-system/Howtorun.md

 5. All necessary project files will be uploaded while `node_modules` and other excluded files will be ignored.

-6. Anyone cloning your repository will need to run `npm install` in both the backend and frontend directories to install dependencies, but they won't need to create `.env` files as they are included in the repository.
+6. Anyone cloning your repository will need to run `npm install` in both the backend and frontend directories to install dependencies.
+The database is hosted on MongoDB Atlas and is already populated with data.